Cheakamus River - Cheakamus Lake Down

 The flow range for this section will be similar to the Upper Cheak (minimum 2.1, medium 2.5, and high up to 3.0).
 However, medium to high flows are not recommended due to the amount of wood.
 A level of 2.35 was a little bumpy but not brutal, with just enough time to stop in marginal eddies above wood.
 While the difficulty of the whitewater is III+, the river is more suited for class IV boaters due to the amount of wood and tricky take out.

 From the lake, the river starts glassy and calm.
 The crystal clear water here is really one of the best parts of the run.
 Very soon the river splits around an island, and both channels can be blocked with wood.
-A portage along the island is flat and through open forest until the river is clear again.
+A portage across the island is flat and through open forest until the river is clear again.
 Scenic class II leads to the Helm Creek Trail footbridge.
 Just below here Helm Creek confluences from the left, and it brings a huge amount of volcanic debris from the Black Tusk massif, which changes the character of the riverbed to continuous class III+ braids.
 Unfortunately, wood lurks on every island and bend, and often you will be scanning logjams to see if the channel is clear.
-Eventually the river does channelize somewhat, and after you see a road and powerline along river left, some of the best rapids quickly lead to the put in for the Upper Cheakamus and the waterfall (V).
+Eventually the river does channelize somewhat, and after you see a road and powerline along river left, some of the best rapids quickly lead to the put in for the Upper Cheakamus and the waterfall (class V).
 Here it is key to catch an eddy on river left behind two large boulders, at the spot where people normally put in if they are going to run the "lead in" of the Upper Cheak falls.
-Looking downstream, the river narrows into the waterfall canyon, but it is not super obvious so stay alert.
 Or if you're up for it, run the falls (V) and carry on down the Upper Cheak (IV).

 Cheakamus Lake in Garibaldi Provincial Park.